 Begin upholstering by pulling the fabric tautly and stapling in a few staples on one side, then the opposite side, checking the alignment and also the tension.
-These first few staples really anchor your fabric, so take your time.
+These first few staples really anchor your fabric, so take your time to get it right.
 It helps to have a second set of hands so one person can hold the fabric and the other can staple.

-To tackle the bunching, we make slits in the excess fabric once it’s stapled in place.
+To tackle the fabric bunching, after pulling it so tight on the rounded corner, we make slits in the excess fabric once it’s stapled in place.
 This allows us to overlap the fabric and really staple it down smoothly.
 It is hard to take a photo of that because this print is so busy when zoomed in on.

 We go a little staple crazy, I know this.
 We even add a second “ring” of staples so everything is smooth and lies flat with no puckering or bunching.
 But this helps keep everything smooth and looking really perfect.

-When you’re done, you can add a cut-to-size piece of no-fray, very thin material to make the work look a bit tidier (for anyone who happens to be hanging out under your chair, I guess).
+When you’re done, you can add a cut-to-size piece of no-fray, very thin material to make the work look a bit tidier.
 This involves more staples.

 And that’s it!
 Re-affix the seat to your chair and host a dinner party.
 Once you learn how to reupholster dining chairs, you’ll want to recover every chair you see!

 have I mentioned how much I love the black and white houndstooth with the warm teak wood?
 The chairs of my mid-century mod dreams…

 We also like to leave a little love for future DIY-ers.
 Anyone who is ambitious enough to remove the staple overkill happening here (gosh, I hope it’s not future-me – UPDATE it was) will be affronted by this message: